Knowledge Base Sections ▾

 GNK = network fuel

 Every AI request in Gonka is paid for in GNK.
-This is not an option, but the only way to use the network—the token is integrated into the protocol at an architectural level.
+This is not optional; it is the only way to use the network as the token is embedded into the protocol at the architectural level.
 Distribution mechanics:

-- 80% of the payment goes to the host who processed the request—direct reward for computational work.
+- 80% of the payment goes to the host that processed the request — direct compensation for computing work.

-- 20% of the payment goes to the community pool—a fund for ecosystem development.
+- 20% of the payment goes into the community pool — a fund for ecosystem development.

-The community pool is not a 'founders' pocket'.
-Funds from it are directed to: developer bounties (payment for bug fixes, new features, documentation), training new AI models (DiLoCo—distributed learning across the network), ecosystem grants (tools, integrations, SDKs).
+The community pool is not a "founder's pocket."
+Funds are directed toward: developer bounties (payment for bug fixes, new features, documentation), training new AI models (DiLoCo — distributed training across the network), and ecosystem grants (tools, integrations, SDKs).

-AI request pricing is dynamic: the price is recalculated every block depending on network load.
-With high load (many requests, few free GPUs)—the price is higher.
-With low load—cheaper.
-This is a market mechanism: hosts compete for tasks, and users get the optimal price.
-As a result, the cost of inference via Gonka is about $0.0009/1M tokens—~2,800 times cheaper than $2.50—15/1M at OpenAI GPT.
+AI request pricing is dynamic: the price is recalculated every block based on network load.
+During high load (many requests, few available GPUs) — the price is higher.
+During low load — it is cheaper.
+This is a market mechanism: hosts compete for tasks, and users receive an optimal price.
+As a result, the cost of inference via Gonka is approximately $0.003/1M tokens — ~830x cheaper than the $2.50—15/1M from OpenAI GPT.

-Key principle: the more users who send AI requests, the more GNK is needed for payment, the higher the demand for the token.
-This is a direct link between product usage and asset demand—something most cryptocurrencies lack.
+The key principle is: the more users submit AI requests, the more GNK is needed for payment, which increases demand for the token.
+This creates a direct connection between product usage and asset demand — something most cryptocurrencies lack.

-Specific example: a developer builds a chatbot for customer support.
-Via OpenAI GPT, this costs $2.50—15/1M tokens.
-Via Gonka—$0.0009/1M.
-For a volume of 100M tokens per month, the savings are $250—1,500—enough to cover a developer's salary.
-This saving is why businesses will switch to Gonka, and business switching is why demand for GNK will grow.
+A concrete example: a developer builds a chatbot for customer support.
+Via OpenAI GPT, it costs $2.50—15/1M tokens.
+Via Gonka — $0.003/1M.
+On a volume of 100M tokens per month, the savings total $250—1,500 — enough to cover a developer's salary.
+This saving is why businesses will switch to Gonka, and business adoption is why GNK demand will grow.

-Another factor: token velocity.
-GNK doesn't just 'lie in a wallet'—it continuously circulates: users buy GNK for AI requests, hosts receive GNK for work, a portion of GNK is burned.
-This active circulation creates constant market demand, unlike tokens that are bought and held in hopes of price appreciation.
+Another factor is the velocity of the token.
+GNK does not just "sit in a wallet" — it circulates constantly: users buy GNK for AI requests, hosts receive GNK for work, and a portion of GNK is burned.
+This active circulation creates constant market demand, unlike tokens that are bought and held in the hope of price appreciation.

 Demand for AI is growing